-VanVleet is the lone starting point guard that is expected to be available.
+VanVleet is the lone starting point guard that is expected to be available this summer.
 He’s got the ability to play on or off the ball, but is more of a true point guard than he is a shooting guard.
-In his first year as a full-time starter, VanVleet has put together a career year for the Raptors, averaging 17.6 points and 6.6 assists per game.
-A handful of teams with cap space need a starting point guard, meaning VanVleet is likely to cash in.
-If VanVleet is back in Toronto, it’s a sign they see him taking over at point guard when Kyle Lowry’s contract is up after next season.
+In his first year as a full-time starter, VanVleet put together a career-year for the Raptors.
+He averaged 17.6 points and 6.6 assists per game this season as part of career-highs nearly across the board.
+A handful of the teams with cap space need a starting point guard, meaning VanVleet is a lock to cash in this summer.
+If VanVleet is back in Toronto, it’s likely a sign they see him taking over at point guard when Kyle Lowry’s contract is up after next season.

 2. Goran Dragic

-For the first time since 2012, Dragic has returned to a bench role.
+For the first time since 2012, Dragic returned to a bench role, prior to opening games during the restart.
 The change rejuvenated him.
-He’s stayed healthy and his numbers are up.
+He stayed healthy and his numbers are up across the board.
 Dragic is still a crafty scorer off the dribble and can knock down spot-up shots as well.
-Defensively, Dragic works well in a scheme in which he can gamble for the occasional steal with bigs behind him to provide protection.
-With Miami having cap space, but bigger hopes for the 2021 offseason, Dragic could cash in on a big one-year deal for what is likely his last big NBA payday.
+Defensively, Dragic works well in a scheme where he can gamble for the occasional steal with bigs behind him to provide protection.
+With Miami having cap space this summer, but bigger hopes for the 2021 offseason, Dragic could cash in on a big one-year deal for what is likely his last big NBA payday.

 Fits with: Heat, Hawks, Suns

 Conley has a player option for $34.5 million.
 His fit with Utah was a little bumpy, but he’s not opting out of that much money.
 Beyond that, Conley figured things out late in his first year with the Jazz Utah will hope that carries over to next season.

 Fits with: Jazz